seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 This exercise will test your ability to use version-controlled data to achieve an exact result, demonstrating a key skill required for audit readiness.
 Specifically, we will replicate calculations of change in forest cover for the crediting period from 2017 to 2021 using the example script and markdown runtime named `TREES-TMR-Replication-Demo.Rmd`.
-Your final calculated values must match the figures reported in **Table 16** of the Ecuador TMR (April 09, 2025).
+Your final calculated values must match the figures reported in **Table 16** of the previous TMR submission.

 ### Requirements Check {#requirements-check}